abhijeetNmishra/webpack-step-by-step/README.md

 }
 ```

-Note: Your might need to add some global variables or extra features like 'experimentalObjectRestSpread' based on your code base.
+Note: Your might need to add some global variables or extra features like *'experimentalObjectRestSpread'* based on your code base.

 ```bash

 npm install eslint-loader --save-dev
 ```

-6.) style loaders - We will be using couple of loader/plugin to support css module system. you can import your styles using code like :
+6. style loaders - We will be using couple of loader/plugin to support css module system. you can import your styles using code like :

 ```
 require('./styles/style.scss');